melenNinja/Open-Weather/README.md

-# 🌤️ Weather Web App
+# 🌤️ Open-Weather

-A **simple and functional weather web application** that displays current weather data – perfect for practicing **HTML, CSS, and JavaScript**.
+A **simple and functional weather web application** that displays current weather data.

-> ⚠️ **Disclaimer:** This README is in English, but a full English version of the app interface will be available soon.

 ---